 Highland Family Medicine

 This practice has grown to 20,000 patients from 7,000 families who come from neighborhoods throughout Rochester and represent the full spectrum of age, race, and socioeconomic backgrounds.
 Providing continuity care at this busy office are seven teams of faculty and resident physicians, nurse practitioners, registered nurses, medical assistants, and secretaries, many of whom have worked at the practice for over twenty years.
-Additional onsite resources include behavioral health specialists, an immunization outreach worker, a Family Planning team, a social worker, chronic disease care managers, and medical specialists in OB/Gyn, Sports Medicine, and Geriatrics.
+Additional onsite resources include behavioral health specialists, CASAC worker, a Family Planning team, two social workers, chronic disease and health home care managers, and medical specialists in OB/Gyn, Sports Medicine, and Geriatrics and Breast feeding Medicine.
+A psychiatrist is available weekly and for "e-consults" for easier access for patients and excellent resident teaching.
 HFM’s immunization and lead tracking programs have been recognized by local medical and public health officials as the best in Rochester.
 Highland Family Medicine has been recognized as a National Committee for Quality Assurance (NCQA) Patient-Centered Medical Home (PCMH) Level 3 site.

 Quality assurance is built into practice operations with a five month rotation in PGY2 year that focuses on quality improvement.
 The electronic health record system is remotely accessible to providers making practice call more efficient.
 Colposcopies and other procedures are performed on site.
 Videotaping and observing patient encounters, including family meetings, are commonplace.
 In addition, HFM houses faculty, administrator, and resident offices, as well as conference rooms.